moomou/logo/README.md

 What is this?
 ===
-A manual collection of tech logos.
+A manual collection of logos.

 Contribution
 ===